vonhathanh/backtest-env/README.md

 - Run `python -m pytest` in root folder to run all unit tests
 - Run `python -m pytest/file/directory` to run tests of single file
 - Include `-s` to display logs

+# Rules
+- When strategy submit orders: it uses close price
+- When position fill an order: it uses open price